stuben2/cartwheeling-kitten/README.md

 Collaborator, adding a line of code on line number 4.
 Project owner is modifying line 5 of the file.

+Adding a new line to the file as part of lecture 18.

 ## This is a gratuitious line of code, added to make the file "dirty", for purposes of the Git lesson.

 # This software contains a JSON database.